-- The City maintains a webpage that explains housing discrimination and fair housing laws, for consumers, real estate professionals and lenders.
+- In FY22 the City established a Housing Stability service to provide free housing information and resources to landlords and tenants, through a hotline, website and drop-in hours with attorney's from Essex County Bar Association. - The City maintains a webpage that explains housing discrimination and fair housing laws, for consumers, real estate professionals and lenders.
 It includes resources available to victims of discrimination. - The City directs CDBG funds to programs that promote fair housing through the provision of their services, such as the Disability Resource Center's Accessible Housing Assistance Services Program for independent living, which annually holds a housing forum on Accessible, Affordable and Available Houisng.
-In FY21, they held 12 virtual Housing Options workshops and a Tenants Rights Workshop. - The City provides financial assistance to North Shore CDC, that runs a Family Resource Center, which periodically conducts CHAPA-certified, first time homebuyer educational courses.
+In FY22, they held 12 virtual Housing Options workshops and a Tenants Rights Workshop. - The City provides financial assistance to North Shore CDC to run a Family Resource Center; which periodically conducts CHAPA-certified, first time homebuyer educational courses.
 Courses inform participants about their rights when working with real estate agents and lenders, and covers fair housing issues and what to do if someone is a victim of discrimination.
 The program also covers the responsibilities of landlords under fair housing laws. - The City provides public service and housing assistance funding to other agencies whose activities assist residents with improving their quality of life.
 Provider assistance may include locating appropriate and, if needed, accessible housing, as well as a range of human services.
 Providers regularly interact with minority, disabled and low-income populations.
 These interactions present opportunities for providers to understand their clients' housing concerns and to assist them in cases of discrimination.
 So that providers understand the fair housing laws and available resources for addressing fair housing issues, the City's community development staff provide technical assistance and guidance to these agencies.
-The City requires all sub-recipients to comply with the Fair Housing Act.

-- The City encourages people, organizations and agencies to work together to address housing issues.
+The City requires all sub-recipients to comply with the Fair Housing Act. - The City encourages people, organizations and agencies to work together to address housing issues.
 CHAPA's Regional meeting was held in Salem in March, 2018, to which staff attended.
 Salem also administers Salem HOPE, a networking group of social service providers that meets quarterly at rotating public service agency locations (until COVID-19).
 It is a forum to share insights and concerns, to work toward filling gaps in services and to coordinate efforts. - The City's housing staff participate, upon invite, in housing fairs held by lending institutions and real estate professionals.
 There, staff provide information regarding its first-time homebuyer, rehabilitation and deleading programs and disseminate information regarding the fair housing law, including protected classes, typical violations and resources available to victims of discrimination.
-This is an opportunity for staff to talk one-on-one with residents who may be victims of discrimination in lending and/or victims of steering, and to learn about the fair housing climate in the city and identify fair housing issues. - The Housing Coordinator attended Know Your Rights fair housing training in Boston in January, 2016 to further understand the Fair Housing Law and to educate others. - All CDBG agreements include a section on fair housing, affirmative action and conduct.
+This is an opportunity for staff to talk one-on-one with residents who may be victims of discrimination in lending and/or victims of steering, and to learn about the fair housing climate in the city and identify fair housing issues.